feyicodes/project15/project15.md

     vi /etc/httpd/conf.d/ssl.conf
 ```

+It is important to note that these initial configurations were carried out in order to reduce the size of user data to be included on the launch template of the instances.

 After completing the configuration of the 3 instances, I created their images as template for usage hereafter.